 The school district has adopted the following procedure for the collection and transport of any unclaimed or abandoned prescription drugs or medications remaining in the possession of school personnel in accordance with this policy.
 Before the transportation of any prescription drug or medication under this policy, the school district shall make a reasonable attempt to return the unused prescription drug or medication to the student’s parent or legal guardian.
 Transportation of unclaimed or unused prescription drugs or medications will occur at least annually, but may occur more frequently at the discretion of the school district.

-If the unclaimed or abandoned prescription drug is not a controlled substance as defined under Minnesota Statutes § 152.01, subdivision 4, or is an over-the-counter medication, the school district will either designate an individual who shall be responsible for transporting the drug or medication to a designated drop-off box or collection site or request that a law enforcement agency transport the drug or medication to a drop-off box or collection site on behalf of the school district.
+If the unclaimed or abandoned prescription drug is not a controlled substance as defined under Minnesota Statutes section 152.01, subdivision 4, or is an over-the-counter medication, the school district will either designate an individual who shall be responsible for transporting the drug or medication to a designated drop-off box or collection site or request that a law enforcement agency transport the drug or medication to a drop-off box or collection site on behalf of the school district.

-If the unclaimed or abandoned prescription drug is a controlled substance as defined in Minnesota Statutes § 152.01, subdivision 4, the school district or school personnel is prohibited from transporting the prescription drug to a drop-off box or collection site for prescription drugs identified under this paragraph.
+If the unclaimed or abandoned prescription drug is a controlled substance as defined in Minnesota Statutes section 152.01, subdivision 4, the school district or school personnel is prohibited from transporting the prescription drug to a drop-off box or collection site for prescription drugs identified under this paragraph.
 The school district must request that a law enforcement agency transport the prescription drug or medication to a collection bin that complies with Drug Enforcement Agency regulations, or if a site is not available, under the agency’s procedure for transporting drugs.

 Legal References: Minn.
-Stat. § 13.32 (Student Health Data)
+Stat. § 13.32 (Educational Data)

 Minn.
 Stat. § 121A.21 (Hiring of Health Personnel)

 Minn.
 Stat. § 121A.22 (Administration of Drugs and Medicine)

 Minn.
-Stat. § 121A.221 (Possession and Use of Asthma Inhalers by Asthmatic Students)
+Stat. § 121A.2205 (Possession and Use of Epinephrine Auto-Injectors; Model Policy)

 Minn.
-Stat. § 121A.222 (Possession and Use of Nonprescription Pain Relievers by Secondary Students)
+Stat. § 121A.2207 (Life-Threatening Allergies in Schools; Stock Supply of Epinephrine Auto-Injectors)

 Minn.
-Stat. § 121A.2205 (Possession and Use of Epinephrine Auto-Injectors; Model Policy)
+Stat. § 121A.221 (Possession and Use of Asthma Inhalers by Asthmatic Students)

 Minn.
-Stat. § 121A.2207 (Life-Threatening Allergies in Schools; Stock Supply of Epinephrine Auto-Injectors)
+Stat. § 121A.222 (Possession and Use of Nonprescription Pain Relievers by Secondary Students)

 Minn.
 Stat. § 121A.223 (Possession and Use of Sunscreen)

 Minn.
-Stat. § 152.01 (Definitions)
+Stat. § 151.212 (Label of Prescription Drug Containers

 Minn.
-Stat. § 151.212 (Label of Prescription Drug Containers)
+Stat. § 152.01 (Definitions)

 Minn.
-Stat. § 152.22 (Medical Cannabis; Definitions)
+Stat. § 152.22 (Definitions)

 Minn.
-Stat. § 152.23 (Medical Cannabis; Limitations)
+Stat. § 152.23 (Limitations)

 20 U.S.C. § 1400 et seq.
-(Individuals with Disabilities Education Improvement Act of 2004)
+(Individuals with Disabilities Education Act)

 29 U.S.C. § 794 et seq.
 (Rehabilitation Act of 1973, § 504)